edreamleo/make-stub-files/README.md

 help the user to supply a more specific return type.
 The user can do this in two ways by altering the stub files by hand or by adding new patterns to the config file.

-*Important*: The script applies the patterns *separately* to each return expression.
-Comments never appear in return expressions, and all strings in return values appear as str.
-As a result, there is no context to worry about context in which patterns are matched.
-Very short patterns suffice.

 ### Why this script is important